Cancer Research

 Overcoming Challenges in Cancer Genomics

 Cancer genomes are notoriously complex—with abnormal chromosome structures, somatic variations, and intricate rearrangements caused by events such as chromothripsis.
-These obstacles can make the critical, accurate detection of SVs with traditional genomic tools a daunting task.
-They also create significant obstacles in mapping tumor progression, which is critical for understanding cancer development and treatment resistance.
+These obstacles can make accurate detection of SVs with traditional genomic tools a daunting task.
+They also create a significant challenge in mapping tumor progression, which is critical for understanding cancer development and treatment resistance.

 No single technology is capable of interrogating the complexities of cancer genomics:

-• Short-read sequencing: Meant to detect SNPs and indels, and as a result, may miss SVs and copy number variants (CNVs) in key cancer genes and highly repetitive regions
+- Short-read sequencing: Designed primarily to detect SNPs and indels; therefore, it is likely to miss SVs and copy number variants (CNVs) in key cancer genes and highly repetitive regions.

-• Long-read sequencing: Expensive and subject to sequencing artifacts, with limited detection of large-scale events
+- Long-read sequencing: Expensive and subject to sequencing artifacts, with challenges in comprehensively resolving highly complex genomic rearrangements.

 EGM using the OhmX Platform provides a novel view of the genome.
 The OhmX Platform empowers researchers with a full picture of genomic variation that includes critical and often undetected SVs in both somatic and germline samples.
 The results can include anything from deletions and duplications to complex aberrations that will help unravel the complexity of a unique cancer genomic profile.